Medicare in D.C.

 When you access hospital or medical care, Original Medicare pays first.
 Then, Medicaid will cover most or all of the remaining out-of-pocket costs.

 Medicare Part D covers prescription medications.
-Plan premiums can start as low as $0, but the average monthly cost of a Medicare Part D plan in 2022 is $33 per month.
+Plan premiums can start as low as $0, but the average monthly premium of a Medicare Part D plan in 2024 is $55.50.
 Each Part D plan has a unique formulary or list of covered medications.
 Before enrolling in a Part D plan, check if your current prescriptions are on the list.

 Medicare offers comprehensive coverage to adults over age 65.